octabytes/octabytes.github.io/content/website/development/network/gotify.md

   id: gotify
   name: Gotify
   website: https://gotify.net/
-  short_description: Gotify is a free and simple server for sending and receiving messages.
+  description: Gotify is a free and simple server for sending and receiving messages.
 ---